alipay/xgboost/xgboost-launcher/README.md

 #### How to use

-Running with united configure is a recommended way to launch xgboost-launcher, because it is easy to package for remote cluster (e.g. k8s) submission.
+Running with unified configure is a recommended way to launch xgboost-launcher, because it is easy to package for remote cluster (e.g. k8s, yarn) submission.

-##### run locally with united configure
+##### run locally with unified configure

-Here is a demo to run a stand-alone job with united configure.
+Here is a demo to run a standalone job with unified configure.

 _For now, no local data source is available, so we just provide a demo with [ODPS](https://github.com/aliyun/aliyun-odps-python-sdk) data source._